Interstate 505

 Interstate 505 (I-505) is a north–south auxiliary Interstate Highway in the Sacramento Valley in Northern California.
 It is a spur auxiliary route of I-5 that runs from near Dunnigan south to I-80 in Vacaville.
 I-505 is primarily a rural Interstate, but travels through Vacaville and the city of Winters.
 The highway is the primary route connecting the San Francisco Bay Area and the northern Sacramento Valley, bypassing Sacramento and its attendant city traffic.
-Thus, it is a major route for travelers heading directly from the San Francisco Bay Area to the Pacific Northwest.
+Thus, it is a major route for travelers heading directly from the San Francisco Bay Area to the Shasta Cascade and the Pacific Northwest.

 Power lines connecting Path 15 to Path 66 follow the highway for a while, until one heads northeast and the other northwest.

 Route description

+The entirety of I-505 is defined in section 617 of the California Streets and Highways Code as Route 505, and that the highway is from "Route 80 near Vacaville to Route 5 near Dunnigan".
+This definition roughly corresponds with the Federal Highway Administration (FHWA)'s route logs of I-505.